 If the sigmoid colon is removed it is called a sigmoid colectomy.

 After your surgeon removes part of the bowel with the tumour, they join the ends of the colon back together.
 The join is called an anastomosis.
 Sometimes, to give the area time to heal, the surgeon makes a temporary colostomy or ileostomy higher up the bowel.
-You have the temporary stoma repaired in another operation a few months later, called a stoma reversal.
-In the meantime, you wear a colostomy bag over the opening of the bowel, to collect your bowel motions.
+You have the temporary opening on your abdomen (the stoma) repaired in another operation a few months later.
+This is called a stoma reversal.
+In the meantime, you wear a colostomy or ileostomy bag over the opening of the bowel, to collect your bowel motions.
 We have detailed information about stomas on our pages about having a colostomy and having an ileostomy.

 If you have a large amount of colon removed, your surgeon may not be able to join the ends of bowel that are left.
 You may need to have a permanent colostomy.
 Your surgeon will avoid this if at all possible.
 You will be able to ask questions about why you need a colostomy before you sign the consent form.
 Sometimes surgeons can't tell whether you will need a permanent colostomy until during the operation.
 They may not know how big the tumour is, or how much of the bowel it affects.
 Your surgeon will explain this to you before the operation.